 And, repeatedly, either no valid link was found or, in the case of a Chapman University study, it was actually found that there was a reverse relationship.
 In areas of the country where pornography expanded the fastest, there was a decrease in rapes.

-valid link between pornography and sex crime, the "link" that has been established has rested much more on religious beliefs and resulting social attitudes than on the findings of objective research.
+valid link between pornography and sex crime, the alleged link has rested much more on religious beliefs and resulting social attitudes than on the findings of objective research.

 Although those who commit sex crimes may collect pornography, 99 percent of people who collect pornography do not commit sex crimes -- just as 99 percent of the people who collect guns don't kill people.